joshtynjala/actionscript-3.0-developers-guide/rich-media-content/using-digital-rights-management/using-the-drmauthenticateevent-class.md

 about the context of the encrypted content.</p>
 <p>This header string can be passed on to the Flash application to
 enable the application to construct a user name-password dialog box.
-The header string can be used as the dialog box’s instructions.
+The header string can be used as the dialog box's instructions.
 For example, the header can be "Please type in your user name and password".</p></td>
 </tr>
 <tr class="odd">